Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 Key Characteristics of Digital Media

-Interactivity: Unlike old media, digital media lets you talk back!
+1. Interactivity: Unlike traditional media, digital media enables two-way communication.

 Different Types of Digital Media